TopChiller can design and manufacture all types of chillers for you

 Apart from the cost of installation, you will go through a hard time trying to install the chillers.

-You must higher labor with a lot of experience to install the chillers and that might cost you more.
+You must have higher labor with a lot of experience to install the chillers and that might cost you more.

 You will also need a mechanical room especially if you are using a water-cooled chiller.